 In ordinary practice, coconuts grown on small, local farms are “naturally” organic.
 The use of pesticides of any kind is seldom practiced.
 This is mostly due to the nature of the coconut palms, that unlike other crops, do not depend on industrial farming and the heavy use of chemicals for intensive production.

 However, when sourced from commercial plantations where the use of pesticides, fertilizers, and herbicides is more frequent, a certification guarantees the kernels cultivated are chemical-free.

-What is important to note is that the “organic” label is provided by organic certification agencies.
-Different agencies have different policies, however, most of them distinguish the products according to their cultivation process.
+Organic certification agencies provide the “organic” label.
+And different agencies have different policies.
+However, most of them distinguish the products according to their cultivation process.
 A product labeled organic might not be derived from chemically-treated coconuts, but the chemicals might be used in the later stages of derivation and refining.

 Note: Organic certification of coconut oil does not guarantee that the oil is natural and unrefined.

 2. Extraction – Expeller Pressed vs. Cold Pressed/Raw or Heat-Generated Oil

 There are two main approaches to oil extraction: